gikmx/tools-checker/README.md

 > static  property of [`checker.is`](#checker.is)

-Determines if `value` is really a string.
+Determines if `value` is really a boolean.

 ###### Parameters
 <table>